TheMrMilchmann/MJLEvents/README.md

 in-process event-system (for Java 8 and later).

 The API of this library has been heavily influenced by [guava](https://github.com/google/guava) and other implementations.
-It was designed to be fully compatible with Java 9 and the module-system.
+It was designed to be fully compatible with Java modules.

 ## Getting Started